 When does the slayer statute issue most often apply?

 The vast majority of cases involving the slayer statute involve spouses.
 Of course, it is very common for spouses to be named as the beneficiaries of each other’s life insurance policy.
 Only if the death of one spouse is determined to be an accident, can the beneficiary spouse collect on the insurance policy.
 If the death is in any way suspicious, and a life insurance policy is involved, an investigation by law enforcement will be necessary.
 It is most often the family of the deceased that will request an investigation.

-If you have questions regarding the slayer statute, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding the slayer statute, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018